 where K is a measure of the exponential rate at which Lt approaches L∞ (Schnute and Fournier, 1980) and t0 is the theoretical time or age at which Lt would be zero.

 Many fish exhibit seasonal oscillations in growth as a response to seasonal changes in environmental factors such as temperature, light, and food supply (e.g., Bayley, 1988; Pauly et al., 1992; Bacon et al., 2005; Garcia-Berthou et al., 2012; Carmona-Catot et al., 2014).
 Various modifications of Equation 1 have been used to model these seasonal oscillations in growth.
-The most popular of these modifications, from Hoenig and Choudaray Hanumara (1982) and Somers (1988) with a clarification by Garcia-Berthou et al. (2012), uses
+The most popular of these modifications, from Hoenig and Choudaray Hanumara (1982) and Somers (1988), with a clarification by Garcia-Berthou et al. (2012) is:

 q= Kt-t0+St-S(t0) (2)

 with St=CK2πsin(2π(t-ts)).
 In Equation 2, ts is the amount of time between time 0 and the start of the convex portion of the first sinusoidal growth oscillation (i.e., the inflection point) and C is the proportional decrease in growth at the depth of the growth oscillation (i.e., "winter").
-Equation 2 may represent no seasonal oscillation in mean length (i.e., reduces to Equation 1; C=0), a reduced but not stopped increase in mean length (0<C<1), a complete stop in the increase in mean length (C=1), or a decrease in mean length (C>1) during the “winter” (Figure 1).
+Equation 2 may represent no seasonal oscillation in mean length (i.e., reduces to Equation 1; C=0), a reduced, but not stopped increase in mean length (0<C<1), a complete stop in the increase in mean length (C=1), or a decrease in mean length (C>1) during the “winter” (Fig. 1).
 The point where the increase in mean length is smallest is called the "winter-point" (WP) and is at ts+12 because the sine function in Equation 2 has a period (i.e., the growth period) of one year.

-Pauly et al. (1992) argued that a decrease in mean length with increasing age is unlikely for organisms whose skeletons largely preclude shrinkage and, thus, values of C>1 in Equation 2 were unrealistic for length (but not weight) data (however, see Nickelson and Larson (1974), Huusko et al. (2011), and Garcia-Berthou et al. (2012)).
+Pauly et al. (1992) argued that a decrease in mean length with increasing age is unlikely for organisms whose skeletons largely preclude shrinkage and, thus, values of C>1 in Equation 2 were unrealistic for length (but not weight) data (however, see Nickelson and Larson, 1974; Huusko et al., 2011and Garcia-Berthou et al., 2012).
 Pauly et al. (1992) then proposed a modification to Equation 2 that included a no-growth period where mean length was not allowed to decrease.
-Specifically, their modification is
+Specifically, their modification was:

 q= K't'-t0+Vt'-Vt0 (3)